UW-CSE442-WI20/A3-crimez/README.md

 (For lab windows machine python -m http.server 8000)

-(For Lior: py -2 -m SimpleHTTPServer)
+(if that does not work, use: py -2 -m SimpleHTTPServer)